 - MS Natural Resource Ecology and Management, 2008, University of Michigan

 - Graduate Certificate in GIS and Spatial Analysis, 2007, University of Michigan

 - BA Biology, French (minor), 2001, Lawrence University

 West, E. H. and M. Z. Peery.
-In Review.
+In Press.
 Behavioral mechanisms leading to improved fitness in a subsidized predator.
+Oecologia.

 West, E. H., E. K. Hofmeister, M. Z. Peery.
 In Press.
 Sero-survey for West Nile virus antibodies in Steller’s jays (Cyanocitta stelleri) captured in coastal California.
 Journal of Wildlife Diseases.

 West, E. H., W. R. Henry, W. Goldenberg, M. Z. Peery.
 2016.
 Influence of food subsidies on the foraging ecology of a synanthropic species in protected areas.
 Ecosphere 7(10): 1-15.